coin-or/python-mip/docs/quickstart.rst

 Additional variable types are :code:`CONTINUOUS` (default) and :code:`INTEGER`.
 Some additional properties that can be specified for variables are their lower and upper bounds (:attr:`~mip.model.Var.lb` and :attr:`~mip.model.Var.ub`, respectively), and names (property :attr:`~mip.model.Var.name`).
-Naming a variable is optional but particularly useful if you plan to save you model (see :ref:`save-label`) in .LP or .MPS file formats, for instance.
+Naming a variable is optional and it is particularly useful if you plan to save you model (see :ref:`save-label`) in .LP or .MPS file formats, for instance.
 The following code creates an integer variable named :code:`zCost` which is restricted to be in range :math:`\{-10,\ldots,10\}`.
 Note that the variable's reference is stored in a Python variable named :code:`z`.